• Skip to primary navigation

 Eggs are not only delicious but also packed with nutrients that can be beneficial for your four-legged friend.
 They are easily digestible and, therefore, popular among pet parents.

 However, before adding eggs to your pet’s diet, it’s always best to consult with a vet first.
-They will be able to advise you on how many to give your pup and how often.
+They can advise you on how many to give your pup and how often.

 Don’t make eggs your dog’s primary protein source.
 Instead, make them an occasional treat or when your pup needs something to settle an upset stomach.